 Ms. Tippett: Carlo Rovelli is professor of physics at Aix-Marseille University, where he is director of the quantum gravity group in the Center for Theoretical Physics.
 He is also director of the Samy Maroun Research Center for Time, Space, and the Quantum.
-His books include Seven Brief Lessons on Physics and Reality Is Not What It Seems: The Journey to Quantum Gravity.
+His books include Seven Brief Lessons on Physics and, most recently, The Order of Time.

 [music: “To Me” by jizue]

 Staff: On Being is Trent Gilliss, Chris Heagle, Lily Percy, Mariah Helgeson, Maia Tarrell, Marie Sambilay, Bethanie Mann, Selena Carlson, and Rigsar Wangchuck.

 Ms. Tippett: Our lovely theme music is provided and composed by Zoë Keating.
 And the last voice you hear, singing our final credits in each show, is hip-hop artist Lizzo.

 On Being was created at American Public Media.
 Our funding partners include: